artur-martsinkovskyi/artur-martsinkovskyi.github.io/_posts/2019-05-25-dsls-are-hoax.md

 # Kings in their domain

 Another idea that seems treacherously different from beforesaid ones is the domain specific languages concept.
-Domain specific language is an extension of general-purpose language or a brand-new separate one that exists in the context of particular domain, trying to simulate the structure, concepts and vocabulary used in the domain in order to let people write code in a highly abstracted fashion leaving off technical details and focusing on important topics and actual features.
+As I see it, domain specific language is an extension of general-purpose language or a brand-new separate one that exists in the context of particular domain, trying to simulate the structure, concepts and vocabulary used in the domain in order to let people write code in a highly abstracted fashion leaving off technical details and focusing on important topics and actual features.
 Sounds great, yeah?
 Programmers extend the DSL as needed, business team writes its own code and configures the program the way the would have written requirements for the development team, everything is developed faster and more in line with what was actually intended, everyone is happy, world is getting better.

 # [A-Z]*L in the wild

 As with any silver bullet, the theory looks amazing, but in practice it turns out to be quite *shite*.
 Why so?
 Remember SQL?
 [Actually](https://dl.acm.org/citation.cfm?doid=800296.811515) it was intended for non-programmers such as engineers, accountants or architects(not software ones).
 >However, there is also a large class of users who, while they are not computer specialists, would be willing to learn to interact with a computer in a reasonably high-level, non-procedural query language.
 Examples of such users are accountants, engineers, architects, and urban planners.
 It is for this class of users that SEQUEL is intended...

-The last time I had a business analyst that wanted to write SQL, he tripped over one join and ask me to do the job.
+The last time I had a business analyst that wanted to write SQL, he tripped over one join and asked me to do the job.
 SQL is used widely, but it does not work that well for people who are not programmers.
 HTML and XML were also originally intended for non-programmers - where are they now?
 They are used by amateurs or enthusiasts sometimes, but most of the time programmers do the job.

 # Domain specific madness